GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/action/index.md

 ### Emulating pageActions with declarativeContent

 The chrome.action API replaced the browserAction and pageAction APIs in Manifest V3.
-By default, actions are very similar to browser actions, but it is possible to emulate the behavior of a page action using the action API.
+By default, actions are similar to browser actions, but it is possible to emulate the behavior of a page action using the action API.

-This example shows how an extension author could implement background logic to (a) disable the action by default and (b) use [declarativeContent][api-declarative-content] to enable the action on specific sites.
+This example shows how an extension's background logic can (a) disable the action by default and (b) use [declarativeContent][api-declarative-content] to enable the action on specific sites. s
 ```js
 // background.js